Contributing

 Note

-The pre-commit hooks will run before committing, notably flynt, isort, ruff, black and blackdoc thus depending on their status, you might not be able to commit until you have fixed the issues reported.
+The pre-commit hooks will run before committing, notably codespell, flynt, isort, ruff, blacken-docs, prettier, thus depending on their status, you might not be able to commit until you have fixed the issues reported.

 Step 15